 DNS over HTTPS (DoH) tries to fix this issue.
 HTTPS uses encrypted web traffic and is what is going on when you see the lock icon in your browser’s address bar.
 By sticking DNS requests and responses inside HTTPS packets, DoH protects the DNS traffic from eavesdroppers.

-DNS over HTTPS (DoH) tries to fix this issue by sticking DNS requests and responses inside HTTPS packets, protecting the DNS traffic from eavesdroppers.
+DNS over HTTPS (DoH) aims to solve this issue by encapsulating DNS requests and responses within HTTPS packets, thereby protecting the DNS traffic from eavesdroppers.

-Monitoring DNS requests is a standard method for detecting malware on a computer.
-It also can be used to track visits to illegal or unethical websites.
+Monitoring DNS requests is a common method for detecting malware on computers and tracking visits to illegal or unethical websites.
+With DoH, these beneficial aspects of monitoring DNS traffic will no longer be feasible.

 DoH has been in the news recently because several browsers, including Firefox and Chrome, are now making it an option in their browsers.